thewayfairer/Java-Lab-010/README.md

 Wolf makes sound HOWL!!!
 ```

 ...notice how both Wolf and Dog are assigned to a Canine array!
 Notice how we can loop over the array, treating both as **Canine** but when the c.getClass() method is called, the specific class type for Wolf or Dog is returned, and when c.sound() is called, the specific sound for Wolf or Dog is returned?
-This is the power Interfaces give us, and the technique is often refered to as polymorphism.
+This is the power Interfaces give us, and the technique is often referred to as polymorphism.

 **You will be doing something similar in this lab!**